zackwithak13/ProxmoxVED/.github/pull_request_template.md

 🛑 **New scripts must first be submitted to [ProxmoxVED](https://github.com/community-scripts/ProxmoxVED) for testing.**
 PRs for new scripts that skip this process will be closed.

+# Scripts wich are clearly AI generated and not further revied by the Author of this PR (in terms of Coding Standards and Script Layout) may be closed without review.

 ---

 ## ✍️ Description